GregRos/wampus/README.md

 Note that the method returns a promise, and to receive the actual ticket, you must `await` it.

-As part of the method, you supply an `invocation` function which is called whenever the procedure is invoked.
+As part of the method, you supply an `called` function which is called whenever the procedure is invoked.

 The function receives an `InvocationTicket`, which is another type of ticket that contains the invocation info and lets you send progress reports and check if the caller requested cancellation.